-My biggest source of style inspiration is my mother – She grew up in California in the 1960’s and 1970’s and had the wardrobe to prove it.
+My earliest source of style inspiration was my mother – She grew up in California in the 1960’s and 1970’s and had the wardrobe to prove it.
 She was very much into beauty and fashion, which inspired me to be as well.
 Her closet contained a mix of bold prints, flowy blouses, and maxi dresses.
 I would constantly go through her clothing, accessories, and jewelry when I was little, which helped to form my personal style and love for vintage.
-As I grew older, my interests led me to gain experience in both the beauty and fashion industries through employment, internships, and education.
-Last year, I decided to share my knowledge and experience as the foundation for a blog.
-‘Defining Style’ is a platform where I can share my interests and what I define as stylish, in an effort to inspire others.

 How I Shop

 Prior to attending fashion school, I spent money recklessly on clothing and accessories.
-I was obsessed with trends, and would splurge on designer and brand labels.
+I was obsessed with designer and brand labels.
 My style and the way that I shop changed while I was attending FIT.
 During my first semester, I was calculating markup percentages in my ‘Math for Retail Buying’ class, and began to realize how much money I was wasting on pieces that cost virtually nothing to make.
 My spending habits would change again after I started working in retail.
 When I landed a sales job at my favorite specialty store, I purchased a large collection of their merchandise with my employee discount.
 After leaving, I couldn’t justify purchasing anything at full price ever again.
 I also realized that the majority of the pieces, while purchased at a discount, would end up being a long-term investment with the care and dry cleaning expenses that went along with keeping them in good condition.
-I still love expensive brands, but I tend to only shop sales and markdowns.
+I still love expensive brands, but I tend to follow the NRF calendar, and only shop the sales and markdowns.
 I almost never purchase anything at full price unless I can justify the affordability of the item.

 Where I Shop